A frequency-domain analysis of inexact gradient methods: Introduction

 \end{prop}

+It is important to note that the range of parameters for which Proposition \ref{prop:noisyS} holds is optimal with respect to the stability criterion used in its proof, namely a perturbed version of the circle criterion --- see Lemma \ref{lemm:perturbedFDIsector}.
+More precisely, the frequency test used to establish Proposition \ref{prop:noisyS} depends on multipliers encoding the constraints \eqref{eq:errormodel} and \eqref{eq:sector}.
+The corresponding test is feasible for $\rho = \rho_\GD(\delta)$ if and only if $(m,L,\alpha,\delta)$ satisfy the hypotheses of Proposition \ref{prop:noisyS}.
+In principle the test itself could be conservative (in terms of certifying asymptotic stability), but for a non-asymptotic tightness result see Lemma \ref{lemm:optimal} below.

+When $\alpha \leq \alpha_-$, Proposition \ref{prop:noisyS} was previously established in \cite{de2017worst1} using a numerically-assisted method, as mentioned in \S \ref{subsect:overview}.
+Their result was stated for strongly convex functions, but it is clear that the proof also applies to $\mathcal{S}(m,L)$.

 As $\kappa$ grows, the amount of noise that can be tolerated decreases towards zero.
-The optimal step size in the context of Proposition \ref{prop:noisyS} occurs when equality holds in either of the two constraints in \eqref{eq:alphaconstraint}.
+The optimal step size in the context of Proposition \ref{prop:noisyS} occurs when either $\alpha = \alpha_-$ or $\alpha = \alpha_+$.
 The corresponding convergence rate is